celo-org/docs/blog/03-15-2023-cUsd-based-Event-Ticketing-and-Management-System/cUsd-based-Event-Ticketing-and-Management-System.md

     }
 ```

-The code snippet above defines a smart contract called `Evently` that initializes a private variable named `eventsLength` to zero.
+We begin by declaring the name of our contract called `Evently` that initializes a private variable named `eventsLength` to zero.
 The contract also has an internal address variable `cUsdTokenAddress`, which is assigned a specific address on the Celo blockchain.

 Furthermore, we declare a struct named `Event`, which has several properties such as `owner`, `image`, `theme`, `location`, `follow`, `price`, `sale`, and a mapping named `hasFollowed`.
 The `owner` property is the address of the event owner, while the `image`, `theme`, and `location` properties store details such as image URL, theme, and location of the event.
 The `follow` property counts the number of people following the event, while the `price` property holds the price of the event ticket in cUSD.
 The "sale" property is a boolean flag indicating whether the event tickets are on sale or not.
 The `hasFollowed` mapping is used to track the addresses that have followed the event.